Llantwit Major: Roman villa

-The Roman villa at Caermead (51.4192°N 3.4989°W) remains as faint earthworks in a field, near the 13th century parish church of St Illtud.
+The Roman villa at Caermead (51.4192°N 3.4989°W) remains as faint earthworks in a field, near the 13th-century parish church of St Illtud.
 The L-shaped courtyard villa was discovered in 1888.
 Records from 1893 suggest that one room was used as a praetorium, another as a workshop; and there was a 5th-century adjoining sacristy, simple in style, which featured a chancel, nave, and stone altar.
-Found remains included Brachycephalic and dolichocephalic skulls, as well as horse bones.
+Found remains included brachycephalic and dolichocephalic skulls, as well as horse bones.
 Fine mosaic floors are a notable feature of the villa.
 The tesserae included blue and crystalline limestone, green volcanic stones, brown sandstone, and red-brick cuttings, encircled with a red, white, blue and brown border.
 A record from 1907 described the relics as Samian ware pieces; bronze coins of Maximinus Thrax, Victorinus, and Constantius Chlorus; as well as roofing materials.

 The site was again excavated between 1938 and 1948.
 It may have been first settled in the 1st century, but the first stone structure was not erected until a hundred years later.
 The site developed slowly and, it has been suggested, was even abandoned for a while during the 3rd century.
-By the 4th century, there was an L-shaped villa with a large, aisled building possibly for farm workers and a number of smaller agricultural structures almost enclosing a central courtyard.
-The Royal Commission on the Ancient and Historical Monuments of Wales has associated collection records of the site, including drawings of other remains such as statues and tessellated pavement, as well as documentation of a 1971 excavation.
-An early-medieval-period cemetery is in evidence. as are earthworks, traces of walling, a bank and a ditch.
+By the 4th century, there was an L-shaped villa with a large, aisled building possibly for farm workers, and a number of smaller agricultural structures almost enclosing a central courtyard.
+The Royal Commission on the Ancient and Historical Monuments of Wales has associated collection records of the site, including drawings of other remains such as statues and a tessellated pavement, as well as documentation of a 1971 excavation.
+An early-medieval-period cemetery is in evidence, as are earthworks, traces of walling, a bank and a ditch.
 Pieces of pottery have been found.

 Côr Tewdws

-According to the 18th century historian of ill-repute, Iolo Morganwg, the Côr Tewdws or 'College of Theodosius' was established in the late 4th century at a place at or near Llantwit Major called Caer Worgorn by co-founders, Emperor Theodosius and Custennin Fendigaid but was later burnt to the ground by Irish pirates and abandoned.
+According to the 18th-century historian of ill-repute, Iolo Morganwg, the Côr Tewdws or 'College of Theodosius' was established in the late 4th century at a place at or near Llantwit Major called Caer Worgorn by co-founders Emperor Theodosius and Custennin Fendigaid, but was later burnt to the ground by Irish pirates and abandoned.
 Morganwg's works have since been discredited.